JBoulic/JBoulic.github.io/cube/README.md

 Refresher on WebGL
 https://webglfundamentals.org/webgl/lessons/webgl-shaders-and-glsl.html

-ES6 modules are subject to same-origin policy - use a local server for local testing.
+ES6 modules are subject to the same-origin policy - run a local server for local testing:
+`python -m http.server 8000`